-Ojih Odutola: Do you sometimes feel as if the Ojih Odutola: It's also this idea of adjusting your vision right?
-I think that's the primary pushbackpushback is harder because some people can't that you have to adjust it.
-Of course, with picture this engagement and how it might manifest?
-Was there a moment when people would everything there are concessions, and there are say: "maybe we should try another venue," or "this certain spaces and presentations which demand is too hard, let's try something else"?
-Have you collaboration and you shift your vision slightly; but encountered any issues when you're working on how far do you adjust your vision for the sake of these kinds of projects? someone else's idea of what they think your work Knowles: You know, I think that I've been extremely is about?
+Ojih Odutola: Do you sometimes feel as if the pushback is harder because some people can't picture this engagement and how it might manifest?
+Was there a moment when people would say: "maybe we should try another venue," or "this is too hard, let's try something else"?
+Have you encountered any issues when you're working on these kinds of projects?

-lucky and that I've made myself abundantly clear about my practices.
-But the main issue I've Absolutely not encountered is the expectation of entertainment- Oiih Odutola: Maybe, because it's in the realm of the expectation to come and perform and sing and contemporary art and-again it's very conceptual still-some may think they can enter a space you dance and activate the art space as it is and then go home.
-That is something that I have pushed are creating and without any slow consideration get back on and resisted from day one.
-I think it's quickly and completely, or even without it important to talk about this, because I was that interacting with the work properly at all, they think young 14- or 15-year-old black girl with an interest they understand you as a creator.
-The presumption can be caustic for the work, not only with how it is in art who would have never ever felt like I had a framed, but in the potential it has to develop within space or that I had a chance to call myself a performance artist in these institutions.
-And that's that space.
-I have my way for how I would like the only reason I speak to it.
-I have to constantly people to see the work, but I understand there can be ambiguities and everyone's experience is remind myself to be honest about it because at the different-that not everyone is going to do it the beginning of this project-were there invitations to same way.
-You still want to frame the presentation activate art spaces?
+Knowles: You know, I think that I've been extremely lucky and that I've made myself abundantly clear about my practices.
+But the main issue I've encountered is the expectation of entertainment the expectation to come and perform and sing and dance and activate the art space as it is and then go home.
+That is something that I have pushed back on and resisted from day one.
+I think it's important to talk about this, because I was that young 14- or 15-year-old black girl with an interest in art who would have never ever felt like I had a space or that I had a chance to call myself a performance artist in these institutions.
+And that's the only reason I speak to it.
+I have to constantly remind myself to be honest about it because at the beginning of this project-were there invitations to activate art spaces?
 Were there invitations to activate them as a performance artist?
-Were there of the work just enough that when people walk invitations to activate them with culture?
-Were through it they can access that vision, and then there invitations to activate them with 200 bodies? they can dive deep into it and really explore as they desire.
-For me, coming from a series where I'm dealing with invented narratives, I'm interested in Ojih Odutola: Right, to activate them with your ideas, concepts, with your own artistry and how people move through the space, as if they're reading the stories as they go along.
-Meandering investigations. through the exhibition, it's like you're reading with the pages on the wall-you're walking through the book.
-In a way, you become a part of the narrative, there's a potential to get immersed in the story.
+Were there invitations to activate them with culture?
+Were there invitations to activate them with 200 bodies?

+Ojih Odutola: Right, to activate them with your ideas, concepts, with your own artistry and investigations.

+dealing with invented narratives, I'm interested in how people move through the space, as if they're reading the stories as they go along.
+Meandering

-Knowles: Exactly, I think the invitations were based off this idea that I am here, I have this album, I'm speaking about these things that are opening up conversations and you want me to share these conversations in your space, but you don't want me Knowles: I'm curious with your last few shows, to share my full body of work and the range of my which were so narrative based, was there any work.
-I think a lot of people fear what they haven't resistance to that? seen, and that part has been the most frustrating Ojih Odutola: Girl, let me tell you. for me in this process.
-I've had to fight for my Knowles: I already know, but let's talk about it! sculpture and I've had to fight for those 200 bodies Ojih Odutola: Well, the biggest thing was the wall and I've had to fight against not having a space. color.
-Before this last show, conference calls were This idea that visibility will be an issue when for me happening from one coast to another with: "she it's an issue to not be on the same level as the wants to do what with the walls?
-Hold up." viewer.
+Knowles: Exactly, I think the invitations were based off this idea that I am here, I have this album, I'm speaking about these things that are opening up conversations and you want me to share these conversations in your space, but you don't want me to share my full body of work and the range of my work.
+I think a lot of people fear what they haven't seen, and that part has been the most frustrating for me in this process.
+I've had to fight for my sculpture and I've had to fight for those 200 bodies and I've had to fight against not having a space.
+This idea that visibility will be an issue when for me it's an issue to not be on the same level as the viewer.
 I need to be able to look you in the eye.
-I Knowles: I'm sure.

-need to be able to interact with you.
+I need to be able to interact with you.
 You have to become a part of the work, and I can't do that on a stage.
 It's not the access-it's the type of access that I've been allowed to have that's just not enough.